WORKING TOGETHER TO PROTECT OUR INVESTMENT

 Once the independent valuation has been confirmed we can then estimate the total and final costs taking into account the Premium and legal fees.

 We can also then discuss and look at financing options.
-Based on advise we have received it is likely that your lender will be willing to increase your existing mortgage amount to accommodate the purchase of a Freehold.
+Based on advise we have received it is likely that your lender will be willing to increase your existing mortgage amount to accommodate the extension of the lease or purchase of the Freehold.

 Step 3: Agree Our Course of Action

 At this stage, we can hold a vote to ask leaseholders if they wish to collectively enfranchise or extend their lease.
-It is important to remember that both carry similar costs and involve a very similar legal process, but collective enfranchisement, in the GRWG's view, presents far better value for money, makes our flats a better sell and gives us the opportunity to benefit from the ground rent of any leaseholders who do not enfranchise.
+It is important to remember that both carry similar costs and involve a very similar legal process.

 If we fail to meet the 50% threshold, those of us who do wish to take action on the ground rent clause should look at extending our leases at the same time, using the same solicitor.
 This way, we can negotiate and share legal costs.